4901oscar/4901oscar/README.md

 - 👋 Hi, I’m oscar
 - 👀 I’m interested in learn more about programation
 - 🌱 I’m currently learning digital marketing and started to lear about programation web
-- 💞️ I’m looking to collaborate on people dispose to teach me
+- 💞️ I’m looking to collaborate with people willing to teach me
 - 📫 How to reach me oscarrivera4901@gmail.com

 <!---